Comments and Collaboration

 Getting Approval and Locking Your Layout

-However, once you get design approval status, you can lock your design.
+Once you get design approval status, you can lock your design.
 When you lock your design, no further changes can be made within Denada and no further comments can be made.
 You’re done; congratulations!

-My partner, Alex Williams, and I both ran email marketing agencies for over two decades.
 When we set out to create Denada, we wanted a system that was fast and easy, but we also wanted to make sure that collaboration was built-in and seamless.

 Sharing in Denada